RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Backward_compatibility.md

   As a prototype for experimentation this is, undoubtedly, invaluable.
 I'm not criticizing Executor.
 I'n trying to think about a new Rexx standard that includes Unicode.
 I don't think it's a good idea to tell people that string A and B are strictly equal, A == B, but that there are some internal details, that, well...
 This would go against the most basic nature of equality, i.e., the law of [indiscernibility of identicals](https://en.wikipedia.org/wiki/Identity_of_indiscernibles#Indiscernibility_of_identicals).
   (/jmb)

+  (jlf)
+  Interesting link, thanks.
+Will need to read it several times, but could not resist to try to apply the reasoning:
+  ClarkKent = "René"
+  Superman = "René"
+  Lois Lane knows that ClarkKent has 4 codepoints: U+0052 U+0065 U+006E U+00E9
+  Lois Lane knows that Superman has 5 codepoints: U+0052 U+0065 U+006E U+0065 U+0301
+  Therefore Superman is not identical to ClarkKent.
+  But Unicode says that they are equal when comparing their grapheme clusters.
+  Do we go against the most basic nature of equality?

+      say ClarkKent == Superman             -- 0
+      say ClarkKent~text == Superman~text   -- 1

+  (/jlf)

 * Also, x2c et al are used to store certain values in a byte.
 But we won't know, in general terms, how a codepoint is stored.
 Or a grapheme cluster.
   (jlf)
   Your assertion is true for NetRexx and cRexx.